 This command, if installed, shows programs holding open a network socket:

-This command will show all running processes:
+This command shows all running processes:

 Adding a pipe to an output paging program may help for long output, as in: